Domino’s Disturbance Leads to Arrest of Employee - NewsBreak

 Domino’s Disturbance Leads to Arrest of Employee

 Sedalia Police responded to Domino's restaurant, 3200 South Limit Avenue Sunday night for a report of a disturbance between employees.
-Information was given that...ksisradio.com
+Information was given that...awesome923.com

 Sedalia Police responded to Domino's restaurant, 3200 South Limit Avenue Sunday night for a report of a disturbance between employees.
-Information was given that...ksisradio.com
+Information was given that...awesome923.com